CaZual-T/CZT-Mod-Manager/docs/GUIDE_mod_creators.md

 - the easiest way to do this is create a mediapc folder on your desktop, inside that put the required subfolder like camera, cars, control etc. then drag your created mod inside that subfolder.
 - zip the mediafolder on your desktop and rename it to a name of your choice.
 UPLOAD THAT.

-- most creators already do this.
+- long story short, put yout mods in the correct scope before zipping and uploading them. most creators already do this.